 After an initial career as a full-time artist, Ben worked as an administrator for the Ministry of Defence for a number of years, as well as completing his theological education and being an adjunct lecturer in a number of colleges in UK and India.
 Ben’s PhD was entitled ‘Power in the Blood: The Significance of the Blood of Jesus to the Spirituality of Early British Pentecostalism and its Precursors’.

 He lives in Nottingham with his wife Pearl and three children: Abigail, Gracie and Reuben, where they attend the Eagle’s Nest Church, which is a church that attracts people with little or no Christian background.
 Ben serves there in preaching and teaching.
-In that setting he is also collaborating with a recovery expert to deliver a brand new Seven Step recovery programme for addictions and other problem behaviours and is a regular blogger.
+In that setting he has also collaborated with a recovery expert to deliver a brand new seven-step recovery programme for addictions and other problem behaviours.

 Here at Cliff, Ben has developed a passion for the inter-disciplinary study of theology and his teaching includes New Testament, Pentecostalism, theology and the arts, philosophy and discipleship.
 His current research interests are in the interdisciplinary study of the atonement and in the study of the Holy Spirit.
 He is the co-founder and director here at Cliff of the Samuel Chadwick Centre, which is a research centre focusing on the work of the Spirit in the mission of the Church.
 So far, Ben’s published work in theology applied to a variety of contexts and audiences amounts to over 40 pieces of work altogether.
 His most recent academic book is his SCM Study Guide to Theology in the Contemporary World (2017).

 Approaches for research supervision in anything atonement-related, in pneumatology or in Pentecostal Studies would be welcomed.